ZachBray/simple-binary-encoding-wiki/Design-Principles.md

 To achieve low-latency with minimal variance it is important to define a set of design principles that guide the development.
 When a trade off must be made then the design principles help guide the decision in choosing between competing alternatives.

+The results of applying the following design principles can be seen in the [benchmark results](https://github.com/real-logic/message-codec-bench).

 Many design principles come to bear on any implementation.
 Not all design principles require trade-offs by many do.
 The following set of design principles are key to the design of SBE and the likely to drive most trade-offs.

 1. [Copy-Free](Design-Principles#Copy-Free)